tenstorrent/ttnn-visualizer/README.md

 ## Remote Querying

-Use [remote querying](./docs/remote-querying.md) instead of file syncing the report data.
+Use [remote querying](./docs/remote-querying.md) instead of syncing the report data to your local file system.

 ## Contributing